ballaswag/guppyflo/README.md

 <img src="https://github.com/ballaswag/guppyflo/blob/main/screenshots/guppyflo-settings.png" alt="GuppyFLO Settings" width="700"/>

-### MobileRaker via Tailscale
+### Mobileraker via Tailscale
-If you enable `tailscale`, you can add all your guppy managed printer in MobileRaker.
+If you enable `tailscale`, you can add all your guppy managed printer in Mobileraker.

 1. In the GuppyFLO dashboard, find the printer link by pointing at the `Fluidd` button, e.g. `http://guppyflo/printer-390877414/fluidd`
-2. In MobileRaker, click `Advanced`
+2. In Mobileraker, click `Advanced`
 3. `Printer - Address` is `guppyflo/printer-390877414/fluidd`
 4. `Websocket - Address` is `guppyflo/printer-390877414/fluidd/websocket`
 5. Click `Test Connection`, `Continue`